Sean2739/Fishfault/README.md

 -Sean

  - Some textures were not made by me, credits for everything can be found here or in pack itself.
 Big Thanks to Leafable for 3D models and Funminer for map previews.)
- - The original diamond shop overlay was revamped from Sybillians Overlay and the Bridge Overlay uses the textures from Applepies Overlay.